UNINETTSigma2/documentation/storage/nird.md

 `login0.nird.sigma2.no`, `login1.nird.sigma2.no`,
 `login2.nird.sigma2.no` and `login3.nird.sigma2.no`.
 Those are
 containers, each one running the image of a login node.
-A login container offers resources for a maximum of 16 cpus and 128 GB of memory.
+A login container offers resources for a maximum of 16 CPUs and 128 GB of memory.

 Users must be registered and authorized by the project responsible before getting access.

 To access or transfer data use the following tools: `ssh`, `scp` or `sftp`.
-Visit the [Transferring files](../faq/file_transfer.md) page for details.
+Visit the [transferring files](file_transfer.md) page for details.